Halozzee/QuikSync/README.md

 ========================
 What's that?
 -----------------------
-That's just another way of syncronizing files but via TCP protocol.
+That's just another way of syncronizing files via TCP protocol.
+With this you can syncronize all your media files and even more!

 ![](Downloading.gif)